-This document is your main guide for targeting these headsets, although cross references are provided for the Oculus Mobile SDK and PC SDK developer guides, as well as the Unreal guides from Epic Games.
+This document is your main guide for targeting these headsets, although cross references are provided for the Oculus Mobile SDK and PC SDK guides, as well as the Unreal guides from Epic Games.

 The easiest way to create Unreal applications is to use Unreal Blueprints, which is a visual programming system.
 Here is a portion of a Blueprint script which includes Oculus-specific functions: